w3f/Grants-Program/applications/MeProtocol.md

 Analytics subscribers and providers can leverage the Me protocol to provide due (privacy censored) analytics to needing industries.
 This fit would revolutionize businesses on a global scale.

-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+ **Similar projects in the  Substrate / Polkadot / Kusama ecosystem?
 - A most similar project on the DEFI side is Stellaswap (https://stellaswap.com/) and on the loyalty program side is Project Venkmann https://www.venkmanholdings.com/

-  - If so, how is your project different?
+ **How are we different?
-  Me Protocol is different from Stellaswap because we are not a typical DEX, we just use the concepts of decentralized exchanges to power our multi-vendor loyalty program and to enable the swapping of loyalty rewards across brands.
+  - Me Protocol is different from Stellaswap because we are not a typical DEX, we just use the concepts of decentralized exchanges to power our multi-vendor loyalty program and to enable the swapping of loyalty rewards across brands.
 Consumers of these rewards would hardly know that there is a swap, all they know is that they can spend the same reward across multiple brands.

 Me Protocol is also different from project Venkmann because we do not set out as a loyalty program manager for brands, rather we are the interoperator of loyalty programs, providing one blockchain protocol that brands and even loyalty program managers can integrate to enable a multivendor loyalty ecosystem where rewards can be moved seamlessly across brands with no overhead.
 Consumers are satisfied because they can get more value from the reward issued by any brand on the network and brands can tap into customers from other brands while satisfying new ones with the same loyalty budget.
   - If not, are there similar projects in related ecosystems?